Newsman/WP-Plugin-NewsmanApp/readme.txt

 Remarketing Id

-Go to Remarketing Tab and paste your Newsman Remarketing ID (you can find those in your account section in NewsmanApp - https://www.newsman.com)
+Go to Remarketing Tab and paste your NewsMAN Remarketing ID (you can find those in your account section in NewsmanApp - https://www.newsman.com)

 == Frequently Asked Questions ==